LugeBox/HOI4---Back-in-the-USSA/README.md

   -Created an independent Danzig state, as it was released as a Russian puppet in the Treaty of Versailles

   -Removed the base game's factions and added this timeline's: League of Nations, International Union of Socialists, and more to come.

+  -Added/changed flags for the following countries:

+    -USSA

+    -Danzig

+  -Changed the game's music to more accurately reflect the history

+  # Consecutive nightly build count: 3